 Step 7: Start Cutting or Engraving

-Once you're done testing, remove the tape, paper, or test material and place your correct material.
+Once you’re done testing, remove the tape, paper, or test material and place your correct material.
 Go to the computer and print as vector or raster, depending on whether you want to cut or engrave.
 Then, recheck your power and speed settings to ascertain they are the most appropriate for the material you are cutting.
+If you are cutting brittle materials such as glass or ceramics, special techniques like fracture-controlled cutting or impact cutting may be required to ensure clean results.

 Ensure you close your lid and that you have only your material in the working area.